gazebosim/gz-gui/examples/standalone/marker/README.md

-# Ignition Visualization Marker Example
+# Gazebo Visualization Marker Example

-This example demonstrates how to create, modify, and delete visualization markers in Ignition GUI.
+This example demonstrates how to create, modify, and delete visualization markers in Gazebo GUI.

 ## Build Instructions